 Independent research is a key component of the Johns Hopkins biophysics major.
 The research requirement for the major in biophysics is 6 credits.
 It is usually scheduled as a series of formal courses: 521/522/597, entitled “Research Problems in Biophysics”.
 These three courses are offered in the fall, spring, and summer terms.
-Note that research during Intersession is not accepted to meet the biophysics major requirements.
+Note that research during Intersession is not accepted for credit.

 Typically, the above courses are taken for 3 credits per semester, for which a student is expected to work 10-12 or more hours per week in the lab.
 Students are only allowed 6 research credits per year, but can repeat 521/522/597 (for a total of 6 credits) in subsequent years, if they choose.
 Over the course of four years, a student could therefore earn a maximum of 24 research credits.